dancornutt/Porsche944/07K_Swap.md

 The Aluminum flywheel was sourced from BBG.
 We aren't going with the 8 bolt TTRS forged crank so the stock 07k 6 bolt flywheel was used.
 - SPEC 02M aluminum flywheel (SV81A)

 To give a little extra insurance, ARP crank bolts are to be used.
-ARP p/n: 1512801 appears to be the correct fasteners for this application.
+ARP p/n: 151-2801 appears to be the correct fasteners for this application.

 Installation Tips:
   1) Make sure you have the crank position sensor impulse rotor installed
   2) Do not use the stock flywheel shims with new flywheel & clutch kit
+  3) I like to clean off the wear surfaces of the flywheel and pressure plate so manufacturing oils do not make their way to the clutch disk.

 ### Throwout Bearing